kliewerdaniel/AIBlog02/_posts/2025-02-05-Open-Deep-Research.md

 date:   2025-02-05 07:42:44 -0500
 ---

+**Summary:** A comprehensive guide to creating a powerful AI research assistant using only open-source tools.
+The article explains how to build a system that can perform complex research tasks by combining large language models with specialized tools for web search, document analysis, and data visualization.
+It covers setting up the core infrastructure using frameworks like LangChain or LlamaIndex, implementing various research capabilities (literature review, data analysis, citation management), and creating an effective user interface.
+The post includes detailed code examples for each component, strategies for ensuring research quality and accuracy, and techniques for extending the system with custom tools for specific domains.
+It also discusses the advantages of this open approach compared to commercial alternatives, particularly for academic and scientific applications where transparency and reproducibility are essential.

 # Step-by-Step Guide to Running Open Deep Research with `smolagents`

 This guide walks you through setting up and using the Open Deep Research agent framework, inspired by OpenAI's Deep Research, leveraging Hugging Face's `smolagents` library.
 Follow these steps to reproduce agentic workflows for complex tasks like the GAIA benchmark.